x-raizor/sketch-data-parser/README.md

 ##### Warning : the current version of the plugin doesn't include sub-folder, so you have to keep your editable layers at the first level of your model group

-In a second time you need to create a JSON with your data :
+In a second time you need to create a JSON with your data, **or use an existing JSON from any URL** :

 ```
 [